 For those students, ages 12 & up, who want to spend more time at the barn outside of their riding lesson days, we offer them the opportunity to spend from 4 - 5 hours at the barn to shadow their instructor and continue to learn and grow as equestrians.
-"Spend the Day at TRS" is offered on Thursdays and Sundays only
+"Spend the Day at Admiralty" is

 USHJA Quiz Challenge

 The United States Hunter Jumper Association offers a free

 educational program for riders under the age of 21.
 The study guide is also free!
 The Riding School will provide a sign up sheet for all interested students and will schedule study days based upon the preferences of those signed up.

 Deb Ritchie leads this study group at no cost to participants.